Tigerstaaten/relah/CONTRIBUTING.md

 * Install [Node-RED](http://nodered.org/)
 * Fork [this repo](https://github.com/node-red-contrib-utils/node-red-contrib-watson-machine-learning)
 * Clone the project
-* Create an npm link to your forked p
+* Create an npm link to your forked project
+  * Within the